Reduce your rates by using a local SIM card.

 Telco providers in the United States

 There are four main operators in the United States: Verizon, AT&T, T-Mobile and Sprint.
 All four operators go through a strict approval process before being allowed to operate, and each one competes with the others to offer the best deals.
-Their services have all been tried and tested by both locals and travellers, and can be trusted.
-According to OpenSignal’s network map, coverage is very good in the main towns and cities.
-It can suffer as you head out toward the desert areas or countryside regions.
+Their services have all been tried and tested by both locals and travellers.
+According to OpenSignal’s network map, coverage is very good in the main towns and cities, though it can suffer as you head out toward the desert areas or countryside regions.

 About the telco operators in the US

 All four operators offer prepaid SIM cards, and you can buy them from supermarkets, kiosks, drug stores and official outlets, as well as at international airports.
 2G, 3G and 4G/LTE plans are available on all networks, though they operate a little differently to how they do in many other countries.

 American mobile networks use two different standards: Global System for Mobile Communication (GSM) and Code Division Multiple Access (CDMA).
 A phone must be specifically designed to support one or both of these standards; a CDMA-only phone will not be able to connect to a GSM network, for instance.